LukasMurdock/degreelessmarketing/_posts/2020-10-21-referral-program.md

 Referral programs often provide two types of rewards:
 1. Referral rewards such as points, cash, discounts, or free merch incentivize current customers.
-2. Customers who refer new customers benefit through increased visibility and recognition as specialists or special treatment—possibly by becoming partners.
+2. Customers who refer new customers benefit through increased visibility and recognition as specialists or special treatment, possibly becoming partners.

 However, having a referral program does not immediately lead to more significant customer acquisition.
 The desire to share has to be there for any referral program to be effective.
 Referrals won’t happen if people feel that sharing the content will lower their status because it is subpar or not inline with them.
 It’s best to cultivate a desire to share.